The Killers: 2006–2007: Sam's Town and Sawdust

 In February 2007, the Killers attended the BRIT Awards in the United Kingdom, where they performed "When You Were Young".
-The band won two awards — Best International Group & International Album.
+The band won two awards—Best International Group & International Album.
 In the same month, the band's Tim Burton-directed video for the album's second single, "Bones", won Best Video at the NME Awards.

-The band recorded the video for the album's third single "Read My Mind" in Tokyo in Japan during a break in the Sam's Town Tour.
+The band recorded the video for the album's third single "Read My Mind" in Tokyo, Japan during a break in the Sam's Town Tour.
 The single release was accompanied by a remix of the song by Pet Shop Boys.
 Due to high ticket demand, the Killers began headlining arenas including Madison Square Garden for the first time and also headlined a number of major European festivals during 2007, including Glastonbury Festival.

 The band released a compilation album called Sawdust, containing B-sides from the band's first two albums, rarities, and unreleased material in November 2007.
 Sawdust has been classified Platinum in the UK.
 The album's first single, a cover of "Shadowplay" by Joy Division which was recorded for the soundtrack to the Anton Corbijn directed biopic Control, was released in October 2007.
-"Tranquilize", a collaboration with Lou Reed, was released in four days later as the second single from Sawdust.
+"Tranquilize", a collaboration with Lou Reed, was released four days later as the second single from Sawdust.